-History is a way of knowing that develops students’ ability to understand and explain the interaction of continuity and change over time by using historical methods.
-In particular, this includes applying knowledge of contexts to study specific evidence in order to investigate and make intelligible particular topics from the human past.
-Courses in history should contain the following six dimensions of inquiry: temporal, contextual, analytical, rhetorical, geographical, and human.
+History is a way of knowing that develops students’ ability to understand and explain continuity and change over time.
+Students are taught to study specific primary evidence in context in order to investigate and make intelligible particular topics from the human past.
+Courses in history should exhibit the following five characteristics: they should be temporal, contextual, analytical, literate, and respectful.

-Through the engagement of these six elements, students will come to appreciate the temporal extent and evolution of historical activities, the importance of context to all historical interpretation, the complexities of analyzing primary sources, the necessity of appreciating the evolution of language and rhetoric in historical narrative, the conditioning aspects of geography, and the role of individuals in determining the course of history.
-Through studies in history, students should be able to grasp the process of describing an event, process, or issue while considering all of the different forces and contexts that guided or influenced its unfolding.
-An understanding of history should lead to a deeper understanding of the problems facing contemporary society.
+Through their encounter with all five of these features of historical inquiry, students will come to appreciate the temporal extent and evolution of historical activities, the importance of contexts to all historical interpretation, the complexities of analyzing primary sources, the necessity of appreciating the evolution of language and rhetoric in historical narrative, and the role vastly different human beings throughout time played in determining the course of history.
+Through their study of history, students should become proficient in describing an event, process, or issue while considering all of the different forces, causes, and contexts that guided or influenced its unfolding.
+An understanding of history should lead to a deeper understanding of the nature of contemporary societies and the problems facing contemporary society.

 Courses in the history category may be taught in departments outside History: Classics, the Program of Liberal Studies, and American Studies are some of the homes for such courses.
 A history course is more than a list of attributes or ingredients.
 It is a balancing act.
 Historians, for example, practice weighing their own concerns, questions, and perspectives against the fact that past actors had their own concerns, questions, and ways of seeing the world.
 Historians worry about presentism, antiquarianism, and teleology even as they see value in the proper application of hindsight, fine detail, and theoretical modeling.
 An excellent history course finds the right balance between opposing philosophical and methodological commitments.